2010 (January to April)

 Batman returns to Wayne Manor less than 24 hours after the helicopter crash (having washed out into Gotham Bay from the Batcave), speaks briefly with Alfred, and returns to the scene of the crime to search in vain for Hurt’s body.
 An injured Bruce then sleeps for three days and we (the reader) learn about a secret Barbatos demon-worshiping room hidden deep beneath Wayne Manor on the opposite side of the Batcave.
 We also learn that Hurt has been inside the room and has scrawled the name “Thomas Wayne” all over the wall.
 Bruce has kept this evil lair a secret from his compatriots for decades, in accordance with his parents’ last wishes.

-–NOTE: Batman & The Outsiders Vol. 2 #12 takes place two days after Salah Miandad’s death.
-Salah’s funeral is held now.
+–NOTE: In Batman & The Outsiders Vol. 2 #12.
+This item takes place two days after Salah Miandad’s death.
+Salah’s funeral is held.

 –Batman #701, Part 2

 After Bruce awakes from a three day sleep, Alfred bursts in with terrible news: The skies have turned blood red, signifying that Final Crisis has begun!
 Superman contacts Bruce and tells him that Orion is dead and foul play is involved.
 (The scene where Batman learns of Orion’s death is also shown verbatim in a flashback from Batman #683.)
 Batman examines the murder scene and then leaves to meet with the JLA.